Sam-Guliker/performance-matters/README.md

-# Performance matters

 ## Project setup

 This project serves an adapted version of the [Bootstrap documentation website](http://getbootstrap.com/).
 It is based on the [github pages branche of Bootstrap](https://github.com/twbs/bootstrap/tree/gh-pages).

 Differences from actual Bootstrap documentation: